wix-incubator/exodus/docs/prerequisites.md

 Exodus creates these smaller packages using a dependency analysis index.
 But first you have to use a tool to analyze the code to determine all the dependencies between the code units.

-These are the avialable tools we have so far.
+These are the available tools we have so far.
 As this is an open source project, we'd be happy to hear from you regarding any other options.

 ### Scala-Maven-Plugin with Zinc (open source path)
 Exodus can use Zinc's dependency analysis output.
 All you have to do is configure a [Scala-Maven-plugin](http://davidb.github.io/scala-maven-plugin/index.html) to use incremental mode with Zinc as the [incremental compiler](http://davidb.github.io/scala-maven-plugin/example_incremental.html).
 Zinc provides dependency files as its output.